hchung1/block-dodge/README.md

 Other Notices:
 This is 'based' off of the youtube videos by the person named Sentdex.
-This is under playlist "PyGame with Python 3 Game Development" Here is the link for the first episode below. https://www.youtube.com/watch?v=ujOTNg17LjI&list=PLQVvvaa0QuDdLkP8MrOXLe_rKuf6r80KO
+This is under playlist "PyGame with Python 3 Game Development" Here is the link for the first episode. https://www.youtube.com/watch?v=ujOTNg17LjI&list=PLQVvvaa0QuDdLkP8MrOXLe_rKuf6r80KO